ADHD Coaching: A Complete Guide to Avoiding Bad Eggs

 Conclusion

-By understanding the importance of accreditations, lived experience, recognizing the qualities of a good coach, and being aware of the red flags of a bad coach, you can make an informed decision that best suits your needs.
+By understanding the importance of certifications, lived experience, recognizing the qualities of a good coach, and being aware of the red flags of a bad coach, you can make an informed decision that best suits your needs.

 Remember, the path to managing ADHD and the dysfunctions that go with it are unique for each individual and the right coach can make all the difference between navigating ADHD/ADD with confidence and clarity or feeling like a complete failure.